francoisjacquet/rosariosis/INSTALL.md

 - Ubuntu 14.04 with Apache 2.4.18, Postgres 9.3.10, and PHP 5.5.9
 - Debian Jessie with Apache 2.4.16, Postgres 9.4, and PHP 5.6.13
 - through Mozilla Firefox
-- through BrowserStack for cross-browser compatibility
+- through BrowserStack for cross-browser compatibility (not compatible with Internet Explorer 8 or lower)

 Minimum requirements: **PHP 5.3.2** & **Postgres 8**